 These DIY cardboard Christmas decorations are made by upcycling some of our Amazon packaging.
 I also thought it would be apt and fun to repurpose old postage stamps too.
 The postage stamps add colour and interest to the handmade cardboard ornaments.

 I don’t know about you but, at this time of year, every week, Amazon delivers something to our home.
 I do recycle the cardboard boxes, but I also keep some back for crafting.
-In the past, I’ve made Christmas penguins and a gingerbread house garland.
+In the past, I’ve made Christmas penguins, giant cardboard baubles, and a gingerbread house garland.
 This year I’ve made cardboard postage stamp ornaments for the tree.

 Crafting with Postage Stamps

 The decorations in my home are rather colourful.
 I’m very fond of rainbow crafts and decorations.
 Lucky for me, postage stamps come in an assortment of lovely colours.
 I’ve used them in the past, to upcycle mini jars, to make a rainbow of stamp tea lights.

 I’ve also seen interesting collage artwork made from old stamps, like the stamp Union Jack pictures of Gary Hogben.

 Stamps are also fun to sort by theme, such as flowers, animals, sports, transport and holidays for example.
 I’ve used Christmas postage stamps to make lovely gift tags before.
 My father is an ornithologist, so I just used stamps with birds on them for his gift tags.

 For these DIY cardboard Christmas decorations, I have sorted the postage stamps by colour.
 I wanted to make a rainbow of Christmas ornaments.